vpkc-2/CS451-2021-project/README.md

 # Type Ctrl-C in every terminal window to create the output files.
 ```

+## Limits
+The entire project implements abstractions that operate in the asynchronous model, i.e., there is no bound in processing and communication delays.
+However, during the evaluation of the projects we set a maximum execution time limit.
+In particular, for executions where:
+- the network is not delaying/dropping/reordering packets and
+- up to 9 processes broadcast 100 messages per each

+we set the execution limit at 25 minutes.

+Implementations that do not broadcast and do not deliver all messages within 25 minutes are considered incorrect.

+## Cooperation
+This project is meant to be completed individually.
+Copying from others is prohibited.
+You are free (and encouraged) to discuss the projects with others, but the submitted source code must be the exclusive work yours.
+Multiple copies of the same code will be disregarded without investigating which is the "original" and which is the "copy".
+Furthermore, please give appropriate credit to pieces of code you found online (e.g. in stackoverflow).

+*Note*: code similarity tools will be used to check copying.

+## Grading
+This project accounts for 30% of the final grade and comprises three submissions:
+  - A runnable application implementing perfect links (10%),
+  - A runnable application implementing FIFO Broadcast (40%), and
+  - A runnable application implementing Localized Causal Broadcast (50%).

+Note that these submissions are *incremental*.
+This means that your work towards the first will help you in your work towards the second.

+First, if your submission does not compile or invalid, e.g., produces empty output files, it will NOT be graded.
+If your submission passes the initial validation, we will evaluate it based on two criteria: correctness and performance.
+We prioritize correctness: a correct implementation (i.e., that passes all the test cases) will receive (at least) a score of 4-out-of-6.
+The rest 2-out-of-6 is given based on the perfomance of your implementation compared to the perfomance of the implemantions submitted by your colleagues.
+The fastest correct implementation will receive a perfect score (6).
+Incorrect implementations receive a score below 4, depending on the number of tests they fail to pass.

 # FAQ
 **1. Will I lose points if my code is not modular?**